mrustaa/ButtonClickStyle/README.md

 5) Add animation duration `animationDuration`

-6) Add animation value `animationTypeValue` - meaning means
+6) Add animation value `animationTypeValue` -  meaning means for some types - alpha or power

-- "Hide       .Alpha/.Flash"              - will change alpha from 0.0 to 1.0
+- "Hide       .Alpha/.Flash"              - will change alpha for "self.view" from 0.0 to 1.0
-- "Add        .Shadow/.Color/.ColorFlat"
+- "Add        .Shadow/.Color/.ColorFlat"  - will change alpha for "add.view" from 0.0 to 1.0
-- "Move       .Pulsate/.Press/.Shake"     - will increase movement decrease from 0.0 to 1.0
+- "Move       .Pulsate/.Press/.Shake"     - will change the strength of movement for "self.view" from 0.0 to 1.0
 - "TapGesture .Fave/.AndroidClickable"    - will increase bubble radius
-- "Loading    .Glare"                     -
+- "Loading    .Glare"                     - no change

 <!-- ![image](https://github.com/mrustaa/GifPresentations/blob/master/ButtonClickStyle/ui3.gif) -->